 Its membership included people from all over Europe, organized by the languages they spoke.
-The medieval city on Rhodes has eight gates, one for each of the languages spoken by members of the Order.
+The medieval city on Rhodes has seven gates, one for each of the languages spoken by members of the Order.

 In 1522, Sultan Suleyman the Magnificent’s Turkish forces of 100,000 men laid siege to Rhodes.
 The Knights successfully defended themselves for six months but were finally defeated.
 The Turks admired the courage of the Knights and allowed them to sail away to Malta.

-The years during which Rhodes was occupied by the Order of the Knights of St. John are often considered one of the Rhodes’ most flourishing periods.
-They left imposing evidence of their time on the Island and gave it the particular color which the town still retains in its impregnable walls, its gates, churches, hospitals, inns and majestic palaces.
+The 213 years during which Rhodes was occupied by the Order of the Knights of St. John are often considered one of the Rhodes’ most flourishing periods.
+They left impressive evidence of their time on Rhodes and gave it the specific color which the town still retains in its invulnerable walls, its gates, its gates, churches, hospitals, inns and majestic palaces.